adheeb2/Personal_website/README.md

 - **Resume path**
 - **Color themes**

+Feel free to change it as you see fit!

 ## 🎨 Themes & Style

 Predefined themes are included in `themes.json`.
 Swap them in `config.json` or create your own for a unique vibe.

 Favicons live in `public/` — I recommend generating your own via [favicon-generator](https://favicon.io/).

+### Banner

+You may also want to change the output of the `banner` command.
+To do that, simply paste your generated banner in `src/utils/bin/commands.ts`.
+I used this [website](https://manytools.org/hacker-tools/ascii-banner/) to generate my banner.

 ## 🌐 Deploy